 They formed a group and traveled through the Sahara; settling in Morocco.
 There they met Honey, and began playing in the old town.

 “He sat there with his wife Inez, and they listened to us all night, grooving on our tunes, with Henry stroking his goatee almost the whole time.
 We took a break, and he walks over, and says, “I gotta take you guys to Miami!
 I got a studio there in my back pocket.
 I’m the record man, dig?
 You got soul, some kind of magic soul.”

 “Our music is intentionally haunting,” says lead singer Rhyse, “but it’s honest in its darkness.
 It’s a feeling.
 A feeling of truth from the abysmal depths of a dark place where beauty and connectivity are born, live, and die inside a lonesome heart.”

 “Nobody Cares” is a ballad driven by a phasing distortion on the guitar and provocative lyrics, the song is a skeleton’s death-grip at the throat of love.

 “Worthless And Weak” is for fans of Leonard Cohen and Tom Waits.
-This banjo lit death knell evokes a merciless but ultimately triumphant journey through the dark heart of Americana.
+This banjo evokes a merciless but ultimately triumphant journey through the dark heart of America.